rust-lang/rust/text/0000-impl-specialization.md

 to emerge before stabilizing that.)

 The solution proposed in this RFC is instead to treat specialization of items in a trait as a per-item *opt in*, described in the next section.
+(This opt in, it should be noted, is desirable for other reasons as well.)

 ## The `default` keyword